phac-nml/gnali/docs/simple.md

 ## Output ##

 By default, gNALI will have two output files in `output-simple/`: a basic output file, and a detailed output file.
 When using the `-v`/`--vcf` flag, a third additional output file will be generated.
 An example of such output can be found in the [advanced walkthrough](advanced.md#vcf-output).
+More information on outputs can be found [here](outputs.md).

 Output files for this example can be found [here](https://github.com/phac-nml/gnali/tree/docs/examples/outputs/output-simple).